Best Rebounder UK 2026: Mini Trampolines for Home Workouts

 We researched the most popular power cages and power racks on Amazon UK rather than bolting together and testing every single unit ourselves.
 We weighed up steel gauge, frame capacity, footprint, attachments and what owners report in long-term reviews, alongside manufacturer specs and expert round-ups.
 Prices, capacities and dimensions are correct at the time of writing and can change, so always check the current details and measure your space before you buy.

-The ZERELEK Power Cage is the one we would point most home lifters towards first, because it does the work of two pieces of kit.
-It is a full 4-post cage with a multi-grip pull-up bar, J-hooks and safety catches, but it also carries a built-in lat pulldown and cable crossover system running off a pulley stack.
+The YODOLLA Power Rack is the one we would point most home lifters towards first, because it does the work of two pieces of kit.
+It is a full cage with a pull-up bar, movable J-hooks, adjustable safety bars and dip bars, but it also carries a cable crossover, a lat pulldown and a landmine attachment.
 That means you can squat and press inside the cage, then move straight to lat pulldowns, cable rows, face pulls and tricep pushdowns without leaving the frame.
-It is rated to around 680kg (1500lb), so the structure is well clear of anything a home lifter will load.
+YODOLLA counts over 200 exercises across the machine, and rates the frame to 907kg, so the structure is well clear of anything a home lifter will load.

 Check price on Amazon